Jessica Simpson Hilariously Claps Back At Offensive Instagram Comment About ‘Wardrobe Malfunction’

 “Three is challenging.
 We are trying to get into the groove and make sure all three kids are getting equal attention … it’s more than a full-time job right now,” she said in an interview with People Magazine.

-Jessica’s openness about pregnancy and motherhood gets her lots of support on Instagram but it attracts some “mom-shaming” as well.
+Jessica’s openness about pregnancy and motherhood gets her lots of support on Instagram, but it attracts some “mom-shaming” as well.

-As The Inquisitr previously reported, the “I Wanna Love You Forever” singer disabled Instagram comments on a post after she received criticism for how she strapped Birdy Mae into a stroller.
+As The Inquisitr previously reported, the “I Wanna Love You Forever” singer disabled Instagram comments on a post after she received criticism for how she strapped Birdie Mae into a stroller.
 It seems that several commenters thought that the baby was in a car seat and chided her for placing her in it the “wrong” way.

-Fortunately for her fans, the critiques haven’t stopped Jessica from posting on Instagram entirely, so they still get to enjoy her hilariously honest life updates and feisty clap backs.
+Fortunately for her fans, the critiques haven’t stopped Jessica from posting on Instagram entirely, so they still get to enjoy her hilariously honest life updates and feisty clapbacks.